willstepp/writings/hunger/hunger-01.md

   Tye scanned the field and saw Mohe now among a group of girls who sat in a circle underneath an oak tree sewing bead necklaces.
 They looked annoyed at him.
 Leoti was among them.
 It was obvious most of his attention was given to her.
   “Mohe has been flirting with Leoti.
 I have seen it before.
 What do you think about that?”
   “Let him.
 I don’t care what that frog eater does.”
   Tye laughed.
-Then he dropped his own spear on the ground next to his friend, “Use mine, Mika.
+Then he dropped his own spear on the ground next to him.
+  “Use mine.
 Challege him again, for me.
-I just want to see the look on his ugly face when you defeat him.
+I just want to see the look on that ugly face when you beat him.
 Imagine!”
-  The boy looked at him.
+  The boy looked at his friend with a curious expression.
   “My spear is good.
 See for yourself.”
   Tye picked up the spear and examined it.
 He felt the leather straps and ran his hand along the spine, looking for any imperfection, but found nothing.
   “Your spear is good.
 No splinters.
 No warp.
 How did you lose?”
   The boy once more looked to the mountains.
 He did not want to say exactly what it was that troubled him.
-  “My head is not right, ever since my father passed.”
+  “My head is not right ever since my father passed.”
   His friend nodded.
-He too looked towards the mountains but did not understand their significance to him.
+He too looked towards the mountains but did not understand their significance.
   “Time will make it better,” Tye said, “You will see.”
 His brother had died in a hunting accident two summers ago, so he understood loss and therefore spoke from a place of wisdom.
 He rose and clasped one hand on the shoulder of his friend and stared him in the eyes.
-  “You are the best of them all, don’t forget!
-There is nobody who can defeat you in tchungkee.
-This I know.”
+  “You are the best of them all, and don’t forget it.
+There is nobody in the village who can defeat you in tchungkee.”
   Tye left to join a game of dice that had just started on the other side of the field, but shouted over his shoulder.
-  “Except for me, that is!”
+  “Except for me, of course!”
   The boy grinned and waved his friend away.
-A few moments later his eyes went back to those mountains whose peaks reached to such heights that the snows never melted.
+A few moments later his eyes went back to the mountains.
 Then much later he rose and went to find his mother.
+  Ama sat outside with a group of young girls, teaching them how to flesh deer hides for the tanning process.
+When she scraped the broad, flint blade down the hide draped over the wooden incline her shoulder muscles rippled.
+She moved like a woman twenty years younger than she was.
+When the girls took their clumsy turns at the hide it merely served to show how adept the old woman was at her work.
+But she was patient and kind and therefore was a good teacher to them.
+  When she saw her son approach she wiped her hands on a cloth and embraced him.
+It was obvious from the way he appeared, head down and thoughtful, that something was the matter.
+  “Let us walk,” she said.
+  Ama told the girls to finish the hide they were working on and then take a break.
+  “May we go for a swim?”
+  “You may.”
+  Then Ama and her son walked together along the path that led out of the village gates.
+The doors were opened this time of year and from here they could hear echoes of the children playing in the arena the boy had just come from.
+  “Why are you not with your friends?”
+  “I was,” the boy began, “but I lost a game of tchungkee to Mohe.
+The elders no longer bet on the strength of my spear.”
+  “Is that why you are sad?”
+  He said nothing, only looked at her.
+  “Of course it isn’t,” Ama pushed back his hair over his ears, “Now tell me what troubles you.”
+  He wondered if he should confess everything to her, those eyes so full of compassion and understanding.
+He would not, but did tell her enough so that she could understanding and perhaps help him know what to do.
+  “The night father died, he whispered something in my ear.
+Do you remember?”
+  “I do.”
+  “He asked something of me, a thing I must do.
+And ever since then it is always on my mind.
+Even though things are back to normal and life has continued on, almost as if it never happened, the words are always there.
+So I tell myself, this thing can wait.
+The world will not end.
+There is time enough to do it later.
+But then I try to enjoy the things I did before and I can no longer enjoy them.
+Because of those words, you see.
+Because of the thing that has been asked of me.”
+  The boy stopped on the path and his mother did the same.
+He glanced to the direction of the mountains, though they were hidden by hills from here.
+Ama followed his gaze but did not ask why he looked there.
+She only listened.
+  “I want things to go back how it was before, when life was carefree and fun.
+I want to play with my friends again, without the words of my father there to distract me.
+They pull me away.
+I do not want it.”
+  The boy said no more.
+He looked more lost than ever.
+Ama thought for a moment and her face brightened.
+  “Look at me, Mika.
+Listen.”
+  He did so.
+  “Your heart is divided.
+Two paths have appeared in front of you.
+Until you find the way that connects them, to find the balance, you will never have peace in your heart.
+But cheer up, son.
+Your friends will always be here for you.
+You will play games with them again, like it was before.
+But first you must find the balance.”
+  His eyes filled with tears.
+  “Is that all true?
+Can it really be that way?”
+  “It is true.”
+  They embraced once more and then returned inside the gates of the village.
+The late afternoon shone through the spaces between palisades and lit geometric shapes onto the dirt path in front of them.
+It was suppertime and in the breeze was the aroma of barbecued fish and corn-and-bean bread baking on the fire.